ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 **Create**
 - Happens automatically on transfer [1].
 - When assets are created by other chains over bridges, no `Metadata` or `sufficiency` provided
-- We know `location` of assets from origin and received asset id and this parameter is not optional.
+- We know `location` of assets from origin and received asset denomination, required.
 - Location is mapped to `network_id` and `bridge` type to `protocol_id`.
+- If account formed from subaccount of `assets-registry` and location hash has `CreationDeposit` stored, it taken.
-- We take `CreationFee` from relevant source described per bridge next.
+- Else `CreationDeposit` taken from relevant source described per bridge next.

+**Note** Any user wallet can transfer to `location` account amount of PICA equal to  `CreationDeposit`

 #### Sufficiency of IBC ICS-020

 1. New token arrives.
-2. Relayer pays for execution, including `CreationFee` in PICA.
+2. IBC Relayer pays for execution, including `CreationDeposit` in PICA, unless there was deposit on location.
-3. Relayer pays fee for ED for account creation in PICA.
+3. Relayer pays fee for ED for account creation in PICA, unless somebody put ED before for non existing asset.

 #### Sufficiency of XCM

 1. New XCM message arrives with new new unknown yet asset.
 2. There must be 2 tokens in Holder.
-3. First token pays `CreationFee` (can be any `sufficient` token).
+3. First token pays `CreationDeposit` (can be any `sufficient` token), unless there was deposit on location.
-4. Account owner derived from XCM origin (example is sender parachain MultiLocation).
-5. First token pays for ED creation.
+4. First token pays ED of account creation, unless somebody put ED before for non existing asset.

 # References